The Matterhorn Frequently Asked Questions

 Where do we meet and how do I get there?

 When you purchase your train ticket, be sure to ask about the best deal available for your specific travel needs.
-I normally buy a Swiss Card right at the railway station in Switzerland.
-It costs about $135 U.S., but is good for a round trip ticket from the airport to a single destination as well as 50% discounts on gondola and lift tickets.
+You can normally buy a Swiss Card right at the railway station in Switzerland.
+It costs about $125 U.S., but is good for a round trip ticket from the airport to a single destination as well as 50% discounts on gondola and lift tickets in Switzerland.
+This is a big savings on gondola and lift rides.
 You can also buy a Swiss Pass or a Flexipass if you plan to travel more in Switzerland.
 These passes are often good for a discount on lifts and gondola rides as well.
 Other options exist if you plan to travel to and from different countries.
 For more information train travel in Switzerland, check out www.raileurope.com or www.rail.ch.

 What kind of insurance do I need?